 - Volunteer experience

-Include official transcripts from all undergraduate and graduate institutions you have attended.
+Submit transcripts from all undergraduate and graduate institutions you have attended.
 There are special instructions for domestic and international transcripts.
+There are also special instructions for master’s degree and graduate certificate applicants.

 Note: Students who attend or attended Indiana University must also request official transcripts from the registrar and have them sent directly to SOPHAS.